What is Burial Insurance?

 Who Does it Cover?

-A burial insurance policy can cover your funeral expenses.
-You can also purchase coverage for your family members.
-Check with your agent to be sure your policy covers the burial expenses for you and your loved ones.
+A burial insurance policy can cover your funeral expenses, and you can often purchase coverage for family members.
+Check your policy details or ask your agent to confirm who is covered and how benefits are paid.

-Burial insurance gives you peace of mind since it covers the cost of a burial for you and your family members.
-Talk to a licensed agent today as you plan for your future.
+Burial insurance gives you peace of mind since it helps cover the cost of a burial for you and your family members.
+If you want a quick estimate, talk to an agent as you plan for your future.

 Need insurance for You, Your Family or Your Business?